lcrees/knife/README.rst

   >>> undone.original().peek()
   [1, 2, 3]

-`knife` knives come in two flavors: `active` and `lazy`.
-Active knives evaluate the result of each method immediately it's called.
-Calling the same method with a lazy knife only generate results when they are iterated over or `knife.lazy.lazyknife.get` is called to get results.
+`knife` objects come in two flavors: `active` and `lazy`.
+`active.knife` objects evaluate the result of calling a method immediately after the call.
+Calling the same method with a `lazy.knife` object only yields results when it is iterated over or :meth:`knife.lazy.lazyknife.get` is called to get results.

 `knife.lazy.lazyknife` combines all `knife` methods in one class: